 Annual Multi-Trip

-Typically, Annual Multi-Trip travel insurance policy providers, operate their location options in tiers, which are as follows:
+Typically, Annual Multi-Trip travel insurance policy providers operate their location options in tiers, which are as follows:

 Tier 1: Europe Only: Provides cover for most European countries, including the UK.
 This tier is often the most affordable and is suitable for travellers who primarily visit European destinations.

-Tier 2: Worldwide (Excluding USA, Canada, Caribbean, and Mexico): This type of policy will cover most of the world, (including the countries listed in Tier 1).
+Tier 2: Worldwide (Excluding the USA, Canada, the Caribbean, and Mexico): This type of policy will cover most of the world, (including the countries listed in Tier 1).
 This policy excludes the USA, Canada, the Caribbean, and Mexico, helping to keep the premiums down.
 It is a good choice for those who travel internationally but do not intend to visit the excluded countries.

 Purchasing In Advance